Last Updated: 02 July 2026

 Useful Yoga Tips for Beginners

-Initially, try not to hold yoga postures for too long.
-Allow your body to gradually adapt with regular practice.
+- Initially, do not hold poses for too long.
+Allow your body to adapt gradually.

-Practising yoga regularly, even for a short duration, is more beneficial than doing it occasionally.
+- Practising regularly for a short duration is often more beneficial than practising occasionally for long periods.

 Disclaimer

-This article is for general informational purposes only and is not a substitute for professional medical advice.
-Always consult a qualified healthcare professional or certified yoga instructor before starting any yoga or exercise routine, especially if you have health concerns or medical conditions.
+This article is intended for general informational and educational purposes only and should not be considered medical advice.
+Always consult a qualified healthcare professional or certified yoga instructor before starting any new exercise or yoga programme, especially if you are pregnant, have a medical condition, injury, or any health concerns.
+If you experience pain, dizziness, or discomfort while practising yoga, stop immediately and seek professional guidance.